-Cerulean will hold a special meeting of the Cerulean stockholders on , 2017, at Eastern time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, Massachusetts 02109 to vote on the issuance of Cerulean common stock in the Daré Transaction, the sale of its Platform in the Novartis Transaction and other related actions, including the proposed reverse stock split.
+Cerulean will hold a special meeting of the Cerulean stockholders on July 19, 2017, at 9:00 a.m.
+Eastern time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, Massachusetts 02109 to vote on the issuance of Cerulean common stock in the Daré Transaction, the sale of its Platform in the Novartis Transaction and other related actions, including the proposed reverse stock split.